 What are chorus pedals and how do they work?

 The principle is very simple.
 The guitar signal is split in two, one of these is then delayed before they are both combined again.
 What really adds the sparkle is the delayed signal is also subjected to pitch modulation using low frequency oscillator (LFO) causing a vibrato effect.

 So, what does it sound like?

 Check out this video

-In its most basic form a chorus pedal will feature both a Depth and Rate control.
+In their most basic form chorus pedals feature both a Depth and Rate control.
 Depth controls the intensity of the modulation with the Rate altering the amount of delay.
 Setting either of these two too high will result in an unnatural and over-the-top sound.

-Some pedals may include extra controls such as effect level and tone adjustment.
+Some chorus pedals may include extra controls such as effect level and tone adjustment.

 Chorus Pedal Buying Guide

 Have a read of our article, ‘Do I need a Chorus Pedal‘ if you are still unsure.